TaebiLab/MSCardio/README.md

-# MSCardio Seismocardiography (SCG) Dataset
+# MSCardio Seismocardiography Dataset

 ## Overview

-The **MSCardio Seismocardiography (SCG) Dataset** is an open-access dataset collected as part of the Mississippi State Remote Cardiovascular Monitoring (MSCardio) study.
-This dataset includes SCG signals recorded from participants using smartphone sensors, enabling scalable, real-world cardiovascular monitoring without requiring specialized equipment.
+The **MSCardio Seismocardiography Dataset** is an open-access dataset collected as part of the Mississippi State Remote Cardiovascular Monitoring (MSCardio) study.
+This dataset includes seismocardiogram (SCG) signals recorded from participants using smartphone sensors, enabling scalable, real-world cardiovascular monitoring without requiring specialized equipment.
 The dataset aims to support research in SCG signal processing, machine learning applications in health monitoring, and cardiovascular assessment.

 ## Background

 Cardiovascular diseases remain the leading cause of morbidity and mortality worldwide.
-Seismocardiography (SCG) is a non-invasive technique that captures chest vibrations induced by cardiac activity and respiration, providing valuable insights into cardiac function.
+SCG is a non-invasive technique that captures chest vibrations induced by cardiac activity and respiration, providing valuable insights into cardiac function.
 However, the scarcity of open-access SCG datasets has been a significant limitation for research in this field.
 The **MSCardio dataset** addresses this gap by providing real-world SCG signals collected via smartphone sensors from a diverse population.

 ## Data Description